jentao/455-final-project/README.md

   - test accuracy score on Kaggle: 0.669

 ## ResNet50 (Resolution=256)
-Our third model is to switch ResNet34 to ResNet50.
-We trained with ResNet50 for 30 epochs.
-Since it was not able to fit on our GPU, we decrease the batch size from 128 to 48.
-We also changed the learning rate from 0.01 initially, 0.001 partway, 0.0001 finally.
+Our third model is ResNet50.
+We trained for 30 epochs.
+Since increasing the size of the image inputs could improve the accuracy, we changed the transforms to use `Resize(256)` and `RandomCrop(256, padding=8, padding_mode='edge')` instead of `Resize(128)` and `RandomCrop(128, padding=8, padding_mode='edge')`.
+We also changed the test transforms to use `Resize(256)` instead of `Resize(128)`.
+However, it was not able to fit on our GPU memory, so we needed to decrease the batch size from 128 to 48.
+We also changed the learning rate from 0.01 initially, 0.001 after epoch 5, and 0.0001 after epoch 10.

-Since increasing the size of the test image inputs could improve the accuracy, we changed the transforms to use Resize(256) and RandomCrop(256, padding=8, padding_mode='edge') instead of Resize(128) and RandomCrop(128, padding=8, padding_mode='edge').
-We also changed the test transforms to use Resize(256) instead of Resize(128).
 ```
 resnet = torch.hub.load('pytorch/vision:v0.6.0', 'resnet50', pretrained=True)
 resnet.fc = nn.Linear(2048, 555)